coleifer/peewee/docs/peewee/querying.rst

 Alternatively, you can reference the alias assigned to the calculated value in the ``select`` clause.
 This method has the benefit of being a bit easier to read.
-Note that we are not referring to the named alias directly, but are wrapping it using the :py:class:`SQL` helper:
+Note that we are not referring to the named alias directly, but are wrapping it using the :class:`SQL` helper:

 .. code-block:: python